frankhale/toby/README.md

 - Run npm install to install node modules
 - Run bower install to install JavaScript dependencies
 - Run Electron
-- Enjoy life and have fun listening to awesome music on YouTube!
+- Enjoy life and have fun listening to awesome music (or anything) on YouTube!

 ##Current Release